Saori Yamamoto

-Saori Yamamoto (山本早織, Yamamoto Saori) is a Japanese gravure idol from Tokyo, Japan.
+Saori Yamamoto (山本早織, Yamamoto Saori) is a Japanese businesswoman and former gravure idol from Tokyo, Japan.

 Although not well known outside Japan, she's one of the most famous Japanese idols in Japan.
 She is well known for her prodigious breasts although their reported size is greatly disputed, particularly for a woman her size.

 Biography

 Saori Yamamoto was born and raised in Tokyo.
 She began modeling at the age of 15.
-After a few months her career took off.
+After a few months, her career took off.
 She released her first DVD a year later called Pure Smile.